Krishna14/CSE251B/S2VT/readme.txt

 We experimented with MSVD dataset's video frame features, namely, Resnet101 features and InceptionV4 features, as clearly separated by the 2 folders here.
 The dataset we used can be taken from this link: https://drive.google.com/drive/folders/1oAAxKCs0ZjrUe7xbE6j-CqWhSubx3F1b?usp=sharing

 Please download the data files from the above link inside your project directory.
 Replace "data_path" variable with this data path, in experiment.py.
 Sample train.ipynb notebook is provided to train the model and evaluate on test dataset.
-Hyperparameters can be tuned by changing their corresponding variable values in experiment.py.
+Hyperparameters can be tuned by changing their corresponding variable values in experiment.py and model_factory.py.
 The evaluation metric used is METEOR score to compare with the referred S2VT paper.

 Implementation References:
 1. https://github.com/vijayvee/video-captioning/tree/9dfd6608a520adbd94c97b8e8e8ade9e7c3536b8